Your Complete Guide to the UK Customs Declaration Service (CDS)

 • When sending goods to EU locations from Northern Ireland.

-How is CDS Different From CHIEF?
+How is UK Customs Declaration or UK CDS Different From CHIEF?

 CHIEF was the UK’s previous customs declaration system, operational for over 25 years.
 It was built before the internet era and lacked the flexibility required for modern trade flows.
 CDS replaced CHIEF with a fully digital, API-driven platform that offers greater data accuracy, real-time duty calculation and better integration with third-party customs declaration software.